lawrenceevalyn/MASTERS-ESSAY/research-log.md

+## 26 August 2014

+Realised that University of Illinois has some great digitized texts that I have access to despite their not appearing in UVic's catalogue; at book 147, started searching it, too. http://quest.library.illinois.edu/illinoisharvest/

 ## 21 August 2014

 Really, I'm interested in how Radcliffe's rationalizing conclusions compare to her imitators.
 Are other explanations more plausible, more detailed?
 Less?
 How many forgo the explanation altogether?